Assassin's Creed (film): Plot

 Back in the Animus, Aguilar and María are scheduled for execution at an auto da fe but he manages to free them, leading to a rooftop chase in which they escape through a "Leap of Faith".
 Cal's mind reacts violently to the session and he is temporarily paralyzed.
 After learning that Joseph is also at the facility, Cal seeks him out and confronts him over Mary's death.
 Joseph explains that the Bleeding Effect will allow him to gain Aguilar's skills.
 He also reveals that Mary was an Assassin and chose to die by Joseph's hand rather than be forced into the Animus.
 Unconvinced, Cal vows to destroy the Assassins by finding the Apple.
-Meanwhile, Alan is pressed by a Templar Elder, Ellen Kaye, to shut down the multibillion-dollar Animus Project because they have already "won ... people no longer care about their civil liberties ... they're content to follow", leading Sofia to question her father's true intentions.

 Reaffirmed by his encounter with Joseph, Cal enters the Animus.
 Aguilar and María ambush a meeting between Muhammad and Torquemada; they kill Torquemada's men and recover the Apple, but Ojeda captures María.
 She chooses to die to protect the Apple and stabs herself on Ojeda's blade, allowing Aguilar to kill Ojeda and escape through another Leap; the force of which causes the Animus to malfunction.
 Aguilar later gives the Apple to Christopher Columbus, who vows to take it to his grave.
 When Moussa and the modern Assassin prisoners start a riot to escape, Alan orders the facility purged.
 Abstergo security kills Joseph and most of the other prisoners.
 Cal stands in the Animus chamber and is met with projections of his ancestors, including Aguilar, Arno Dorian, Joseph and his mother, while Sofia glimpses the projection of an Assassin resembling her.
 Persuaded by his mother, Cal embraces his Assassin heritage and, having fully assimilated Aguilar's abilities, joins Moussa and Lin in escaping the facility.